yyang-pplus/yyang-pplus.github.io/_posts/2018-12-21-manage-and-use-ldap-servers-without-rootdn.md

 # Conclusion

 Well, you may ask: why does anyone bother to do something like this?
 Because it is quite convenient.
 In this way, you don't need the rootDN and its password anymore.
 I think having one less thing to remember is always good.

-Also, in the case where simple authentication is required, like by some LDAP-enabled applications, you can just assign a value to the **olcRootPW** directive, which will turn on simple authentication as well.
+The only catch is that simple authentication for root DN will no longer works, so this configuration is not a good fit for LDAP-enabled applications that require root DN simple authentication.

 # References